KumarDhruv/GAMMA-EM/README.md

 * HPCC

 # How to use
-In DOCS, please see the GAMMA-EM_MCMC-Walkthrough.ipynb notebooks for a tutorial on how to walk through these files to produce model emulators and MCMC results
+Please see the GAMMA-EM_MCMC-Walkthrough.ipynb notebooks for a tutorial on how to walk through these files to produce model emulators and MCMC results